2023 Stripe Chargeback Guide

 For disputed amounts converted into the merchant account’s default currency, it will be converted back to its original currency.
 Let’s say that payment was originally made in EUR, was converted into USD, and then deposited to the merchant’s account.
 In the event of a dispute, the payment will be converted back to EUR.
 This conversion can mean that the disputed amount may sometimes exceed the original charge amount.
 This also occurs when multiple charges are bundled into a single chargeback.

-How so I respond to Stripe Chargebacks?
+How Do I Respond to Stripe Chargebacks?

 Stripe’s partner merchants can find disputes in the Dashboard, which includes pertinent details regarding the disputed payment such as the reason why the cardholder raised the issue with the issuer, when it was disputed, and the date that the merchant should respond by.
 Merchants who have received a dispute are given the opportunity to respond to the dispute and to submit evidence.
 Merchants can also opt to accept the dispute.